AdamRa0/Network-Automation/README.md

 >>>}
 >>> ```
 - Playing With OcNOS router

 Contains two python files that fetch YANG schemas and NETCONF capabilities supported by my router.
-It also fetches the running configuration of my router.
+ModulesIt also fetches the running configuration of my router.

 Add your router's IP, username and password as OS_ENV_VARIABLES